remla25-team15/operation/provisioning/README.md

 ## Accessing the Kubernetes Cluster from the Host

-> We provision everything in the Vagrantfile

-TODO: Improve this block to only explain what is needed to be done because we don't need to additionally provision anything.

 > First step is not necessary as the `ctrl.yml` is executed during `vagrant up`.

 Set up the kubernetes controller inside the VM environment.